nickmaccarthy/Splunk-LDAP-Authentication/README.md

 Where are my users defined?
 ----------------------------------
 Users are defined in local/users.csv.
 You can use the default/users.csv as a reference.
-Multiple roles can be assigned to users by delmiting them with a ":"
+Multiple roles can be assigned to users by delmiting them with a ":", ex: "admin:power", "admin:power:can_delete"

 What are the requirements?